alfred-jayaprakash/kke-solutions/jenkins/Multi-Stage-Pipeline.md

 remote.allowAnyHosts = true

 pipeline {
-    agent { label 'ststor01' }
+    // Run on agent with label 'ststor01' agent { label 'ststor01' }

+    // Pipeline stages
     stages {
         // Deploy stage
         stage('Deploy') {
             steps {
                 echo 'Deploying ...'
-                // Connect to GIT and download the repo code git credentialsId: 'GIT_CREDS', url: 'http://git.stratos.xfusioncorp.com/sarah/web.git'
+                // Connect to GIT and download the repo code
+                // Use the Jenkins Credentials by ID: GIT_CREDS git credentialsId: 'GIT_CREDS', url: 'http://git.stratos.xfusioncorp.com/sarah/web.git'
-                // Put all the files we downloaded to /tmp of ststor01 sshPut remote: remote, from: '.', into: '/tmp'
+                // Transfer all the files we downloaded to /tmp of ststor01 sshPut remote: remote, from: '.', into: '/tmp'
                 // Finally move all the files from /tmp to /data on ststor01 sshCommand remote: remote, command: "mv -f /tmp/${JOB_NAME}/* /data"